 duties.
 This will be particularly important for sole directors, because a

 company cannot operate without its directors and all directors have ongoing

 fiduciary duties to their companies.
 This form of “part” furlough will be

 different for each company and must be given serious consideration before

 the decision to furlough is made.
 This template letter refers to a

 director’s Companies Act 2006 obligations and the “part” furlough involved.

-This template has been updated to reflect the extension of the Scheme until 31st July 2020.
-In addition, employers will be able to bring back furloughed employees on a part-time basis from 1 July 2020.
+This template has been updated to reflect the extension of the Scheme in its current form until 31st July 2020.
+Note that employers will however be able to bring back furloughed employees on a part-time basis from 1 July 2020.
 In addition, from 1 August 2020, the Government will start paying less towards those employees on furlough.
-The Government will provide more details in relation to both these points in due course.
+The Government will provide full details in relation to both these points in due course.
 The Scheme will close in its entirety on 31st October 2020.

 This document is duplicated in the